rleber/bun/doc/file_format/file_format.md

 - Indexing is from zero; thus a word has bits 0..35, where bit 0 is the most significant bit
 - I use the Ruby convention for numeric literals.
 For instance 0177 is an octal value (177 base 8).
   Generally, I use octal when discussing bit/byte/word values, because it fits well with 36-bit words.

-_All Files_

-All files have a "preamble", which includes general information about its name, format, description, etc.
-I will write more details later, but for now, I suggest you refer to the source in lib/bun/file/text.rb.
-- The first byte of the file contains 01 in the upper half-word, and the number of words in the file in the lower half-word.

-Some other conventions:
 - Unless otherwise noted, characters are stored one per 9-bit byte, left-to-right, in ASCII.
 Generally it appears that the 'bun used only 7-bit ASCII for character encoding.
 - Dates are stored as eight 9-bit ASCII characters "dd/mm/yy"
 - Times are stored as 36-bit unsigned integers, in some format I have yet to decipher, although there's some relevant code in the B programs
 - Integers were stored as signed 36-bit words, with a leading sign bit, and using two's complement format
 - Quantities like line length fields, etc. are generally unsigned
-- Unless otherwise noted, characters are stored one per 9-bit byte, left-to-right, in ASCII.
-  Generally it appears that the 'bun used only 7-bit ASCII for character encoding.
 - Also a word containing 0170000 is an end-of-file marker.
 Subsequent data in the file should be ignored.
-  I am sure this is true of text archive files; I am less sure in the case of freeze files and huffman coded files.
+  I am sure this is true of text files.
+I have never seen it used in frozen files.
+I don't know if it applies to huffman-coded files.

-The "bun dump" command is available to display the contents of a file in octal and ASCII, and may be useful for exploring files.
+_All Files_

+All files have a "preamble", which includes general information about its name, format, description, etc.
+- Word 0:       Always 01 in the upper half-word.
+The lower half-word contains the size of the file in words UNLESS the file is a frozen file, in which case it should be ignored
+- Word 1:       The lower half-word contains the size of the preamble (which contains the file name, etc.)
+- Words 7-10:   Contain the archive name (generally the same as the user name of the file owner), as a null-delimited string
+- Words 11-end: The name of the archived file, and a description, as a null-delimited string.
+Everything after the first space is the description.

 _Text Archive Files_